eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 f(v2);
 ```

-The only restriction are functions which require a stack based vector of a
+The only limitation is functions which require a stack based vector of a
 specific size as non const reference.
 This is usally the case when some function
 would like to set the contents of a vector.
 ```cpp